Clean Up the Mess: Addressing Data Pollution in Cryptocurrency Abuse Reporting Services: Abuse Report Classification

+While constructing the abuse taxonomy, the analysts generated an initial list of abuse type definitions.
+Those initial definitions were refined by classifying a small subset of gt\_final descriptions.
+The analysts used the classification results and LLM explanations to reduce overlaps between the definitions.
+Table~\ref{tab:definitions} in the Appendix details the final definitions used.

-The LLM-based classifier is an unsupervised classifier that does not require to be trained.
-Instead, it takes as input the taxonomy, including a list of natural language definitions for the abuse types.
-The queries to the LLM follow the structure in Figure~\ref{fig:query}.
-The prompt instructs the LLM to take the role of a cybersecurity expert and contains three input macros that are replaced with the description to be classified ($<$report\_description\_text$>$), the list of abuse types ($<$class\_list$>$), and the abuse type definitions ($<$definition\_list$>$).
-Capitalized words (e.g., TEXT, QUESTIONS) are links to text found later in the prompt.
-The prompt instructs the LLM to avoid assuming facts not mentioned in the description to minimize hallucinations~\cite{ji2023survey}.
-The question at the end directs the LLM to output (in JSON format) both the selected class (i.e., abuse type) and an explanation of the reasoning to select that abuse type.
-Prompting the model to generate its \emph{reasoning} along with the answer is a common prompting technique~\cite{chainWei2022,reactYao2023} that can improve the accuracy of the provided answer and also also helps understanding which sequence of tokens in both the user report and abuse definition led the LLM to generate a specific answer.
+Queries to the LLM use the prompt in Figure~\ref{fig:query} which contains three input macros that are replaced with the description to be classified ($<$report\_description\_text$>$), the list of abuse types ($<$class\_list$>$), and the abuse type definitions ($<$definition\_list$>$).
+The prompt instructs the LLM to take the role of a cybersecurity expert and avoid assuming facts not in the description to minimize hallucinations~\cite{ji2023survey}.
+It requests the LLM to produce a JSON with the selected abuse type and the reasoning for the selection.

+\paragraph{\updated{Query approach.}} \updated{To address the impact of overlapping abuse types among different taxonomy levels, we analyze whether a classification approach that follows the taxonomy's hierarchy, either in a top-to-bottom or bottom-to-top manner, can improve accuracy by removing overlapping definitions.
+In exchange, a higher number of queries may be needed, which may increase the cost and classification delay.
+We compare these approaches with the one-query approach used by the llm-baseline, which forces the LLM to reason about overlapping definitions but minimizes the number of queries.} Regardless of the approach used, queries use the prompt in Figure~\ref{fig:query}.
+Differences between the approaches are in the number of queries to classify a description and in the definition list provided in each query.
+In detail, we analyze the following three query approaches:

+\emph{(a) One-query.} This approach uses a single query to the LLM per description.
+Each query provides all the abuse type definitions and asks the LLM to select the most appropriate abuse type for the description.
+This approach minimizes the number of queries, making it the fastest approach and also fairly economical.
+But, it forces the LLM to distinguish abuse subtypes (e.g., \ttag{investment}) from their parents (e.g., \ttag{scam}), which may be challenging as they semantically overlap.